 – 2023 Calendar –

 Welcome to the exclusive calendar page!
-Here you'll learn more about the pictures represented in each month's calendar, scan each month to learn more about Ethiopia!
+Here you'll learn more about the pictures represented in each month's calendar, scan each month to learn more about the ministry and some facts about Ethiopia!

 Coffee was first discovered by a young goat herder in the Kaffa region around the 9th century.
 The goat herder, Kaldi, noticed his goats were acting strange after they would eat berries from this plant.
 Thinking they produced some supernatural benefit, Kaldi took them to the local orthodox priest.
 The priest, after hearing the story from Kaldi, declared the berries demonically possessed and cast the berries into the fire.
 When the coffee berries hit the fire, they produced a delightful aroma.
 And somewhere along the way, they decided to grind, brew, and drink the first cup of coffee.